 1. Overview

-An acquisition is when you buy another business and end up controlling it.
-A merger is when you integrate your business with another and share control of the combined businesses with the other owner(s).
+An acquisition is when one business buys another and takes over control of that business.
+A merger is when two businesses integrate and the owners share control of the combined businesses.

-It explains what you should know and understand about your own business, how to find out whether a merger could benefit your firm, how to evaluate a business you hope to buy and staffing matters.
-It also goes into the legalities involved in mergers and acquisitions.
+It explains what you should understand about your own business, how to decide whether a merger could benefit your firm, what’s involved with assessing a business you hope to buy, as well as the impact on staff.

 2. Benefits of a merger or acquisition